-In this article, we’ll explain what product demos are, why they’re beneficial, and how to run one effectively, along with some proven tips from sales pros who host product demos every day.
+In this article, we’ll explain what product demos are, why they’re beneficial, and how to run one effectively, along with some proven tips and demo scripts from sales pros who host product demos every day.
 Let’s dive in!

-A product demo is an in-person or virtual demonstration that illustrates the ways in which a physical product or piece of software operates.
+A product demo, or sales demo, is an in-person or virtual demonstration that illustrates the ways in which a physical product or piece of software operates.
 Product demos can be pre-recorded or delivered in real time and are used by salespeople to give prospects an overview of various features, highlight use cases, and communicate value.

 Some common variations of the product demo include: